Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 .. warning::

-    This can be overridden to a different set of permissions by server administrators through the "Integrations" tab on the Discord client, meaning, an invoking user might not actually have the permissions specified in the decorator.
+    Default permissions can be overridden to a different set of permissions by server administrators through the "Integrations" tab on the Discord client, meaning, an invoking user might not actually have the permissions specified in the decorator.